djcp/ruby-wordpress-api/README.md

 * WORDPRESS_HOST
 * WORDPRESS_USERNAME
 * WORDPRESS_PASSWORD

-+
-Optionally, you can create a file in the working directory calle
+Optionally, you can create a file in the working directory called _.env_ and add the following to it:

 ```
 WORDPRESS_HOST=myhostedwordpresssite.net
 WORDPRESS_USERNAME=yourwordpressuser@wordpress.com
 WORDPRESS_PASSWORD=yourwordpresspassword
 ```

+When RSpec runs it will set the environment variables for you.

 ## Credits